hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/README.md

 * **main.py**: training mode.
 * **data_importer.py**: subsidiary code, for inputing dictionary, data, and some functions.
 ## training data:
-* 30 and 1000 conversations from Southpark are restored in trainingdata/json. (notes that many swear words appear...)
+* 30 and 1000 conversations from Southpark are restored in trainingdata/json for testing purpose. (notes that many swear words appear...)

 ## Update:
 #### Layers: